modmore/docs/en/04_Redactor/02_v3.x/01_Quickstart.md

 ![Redactor Configuration under Extras in the MODX 2.x manager](images/menu-entry.jpg)

 In this manager page, you'll manage what we call **Configuration Sets**.
-Each set is one unique configuration of Redactor, which can be enabled system-wide, in specific contexts, to the custom template variable input type, or ContentBlocks input types.
+Each set is one unique implementation of Redactor, which can be enabled system-wide, in specific contexts, for specific templates, to the custom template variable input type or resource introtext, or ContentBlocks input types.

+For each way you can use Redactor, check the [Usage documentation](Usage).

 ### Default configuration sets